 |In their own words||The “leading independent organization creating lasting change in the lives of children in need...”|

-- In 2013, Save the Children received EUR 1,775,000 from Ireland.
+- In 2020, Save the Children received $344.8 million in “grants and contracts” from the United States.

 - Despite a humanitarian mandate, some of these programs include major political and partisan advocacy that fuels the conflict, echoing the Palestinian narrative of victimization.

 - In October 2020, Save the Children published a report on “the impact of the Israeli military detention system on Palestinian children.”
 Save the Children itself acknowledged that the data presented in the publication “is not a statistically significant or representative sample.
 As the report intentionally presents children’s experience from their own perspective, it is also important to note that incidents they mention have not been independently verified by Save the Children” (emphases added).
 The report severely downplays the extent and severity of violence committed by Palestinian minors against Israeli civilians and soldiers, and ignores the widespread phenomena of incitement prevalent in the West Bank.

 - In April 2020, Save the Children published a report titled “Danger is Our Reality: The impact of conflict and the occupation on education in the West Bank of the occupied Palestinian territory.”
 In the report, Save the Children created false standards and definitions, however it admitted that even their own contrived standards is not sufficient to claim Israeli violations, and noted that “many of the incidents that children reported to us fall outside, for example incidents relating to heavily armed military or settlers that make them feel unsafe in the classroom, or on their way to and from school.
 However, we give them equal weight and representation in this report” (emphasis added).